 But if you’re seeing some minor applications you rarely use taking up a chunk, consider uninstalling them.
-You can use the specially-made Uninstaller in an app called CleanMyMac for the job, because just dragging an app to the trash doesn’t uninstall it fully.
+You can use the specially-made CleanMyMac's Uninstaller for the job, because just dragging an app to the trash doesn’t uninstall it fully.

 No Mail notifications in macOS High Sierra

 In case you either see mail notification for less then a second or don’t see it at all, there might be a problem with settings.
 Try checking if you have the notifications turned on in System Preferences > Notifications.
 Does you alert style say “Banner”?
 If it does but the problem remains, change the alert style from 'Banner' to 'Alert' or 'None'.
 After that you can switch it to 'Banner' again and from now on it should work fine.

 APFS compatibility issue with games and Unity engine